percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

     # Removing this makes socket.checksum=2 which uses hardware accelerated CRC32 checksumming.
     wsrep_provider_options="socket.checksum=1"

-    # Required for replication compatibility, being removed here.
+    # Options added for replication compatibility, being removed here.
     # You can keep some of these if you wish.

     log_bin_use_v1_row_events=1

-    # You will need this if you need to add async-slaves
+    # You can keep if you are not adding async-slaves.
     gtid_mode=0

     # Galera already has full writeset checksumming, so
-    # this is required only if async-slaves are there or
+    # you can keep this if async-slaves are not there or
-    # binlogging is turned on.
+    # binlogging is not turned on.
     binlog_checksum=NONE

     # Remove it from cnf even though it was turned off at runtime in Step #11.